fadhilijane/alx-low_level_programming/README.md

-This is the beginnig of understanding C language
+This is the beginning of understanding C language